 - Your baby’s tummy is tiny during the first couple of days, and they only need a small amount of colostrum for sustenance.

 - Relax and enjoy this time.
 Stress can cause a delay in mature milk arrival.

 What if Your Milk “Coming in" Is Delayed After Surgery?

 - The first breastfeeding cesarean experience is usually the hardest.
 The second time around, your milk will often "come in" much faster.

-- In the case where a mother has had to give formula to her baby, because of her milk "coming in" late, she will need to continue to pump and breastfeed after a cesarean, until her supply is fully established.
-Also, make sure that the baby is offered the breast first before providing the expressed meals.
+- If a mother has had to give formula to her baby because of her milk "coming in" late, she will need to continue to pump and breastfeed after a cesarean until her supply is fully established.
+Also, ensure that the baby is offered the breast before providing the expressed meals.

-- Remember that a baby needs to be breastfed every two hours for your milk supply to increase and this includes nighttime too.
+- Remember that a baby needs to be breastfed every two hours for your milk supply to increase, including nighttime.

 - Your baby should preferably be breastfed within the first hour after birth.